Skip to content

 Steps

-1. Access External Networks - In the Root system, navigate to Networks and then External Networks. - Double-click on the External network.
+1. Access External Networks - In the Root system, navigate to the Networks Dashboard and then Externals. - Double-click on the External network.

 2. Add the Rule - In the left menu, click on Rules. - Before adding a new rule, ensure it doesn’t already exist. - Click New in the left menu. - Enter the following details: